Darth Vader Clone

 - Is sometimes an Archnemesis Dad.

-- Is sometimes The Dragon instead of the Big Bad.
+- Is sometimes The Dragon instead of the Big Bad, as the original Vader was.
 In this case, the Darth Vader clone often supports a physically weaker, less combative, or more magical evil mastermind.

 - May also have complex motivations that make him/her more of an Anti-Villain, although still somewhat dark.